Addiction To Adderall

 • Students and professionals

 Adderall’s ability to help users focus and stay awake for longer than normal makes it attractive to students and working professionals facing ever-increasing demands at school and work.
-College students in particular make up a significant population of those abusing Adderall.
+College students in particular make up a significant population of those abusing Adderall as a study drug.

 • Athletes